 For general information on CEU entry requirements and application procedures click here.

-MATILDA welcomes applicants from a variety of backgrounds and therefore we need to find out as much as we can about the applicants' motivation, particular background and previous experience of 'doing' European women's/gender history.
-This is why we ask MATILDA applicants to submit a 500-word typewritten Motivation letter (to be uploaded in the online application under the category 'Academic Writing Submission').
-The Motivation Letter should demonstrate a strong interest in women's and gender history.
-If the applicant has a background in, or has taken courses in, any area of women's/gender history or gender studies, they should mention it in the Motivation Letter.
-In the case of applicants who don't have an academic or professional background in women's/gender history and/or comparative approaches, the Motivation Letter can be used to elaborate why the applicant is interested in applying for this particular degree program and what academic motivations they have that make them a desirable candidate.
-The Motivation letter may also describe a research direction or area of interest in mind for a future MA thesis (yet this is not a necessary component of the letter).
+Because MATILDA welcomes applicants from a variety of backgrounds, we are interested in hearing what attracts you to a women’s and gender HISTORY program.
+This is why we ask MATILDA applicants to submit a 500-word typewritten motivation letter, which should explain their interest in women's and gender history.
+If you have taken courses in any area of women's/gender history or gender studies, mention it in the letter.
+But primarily use the letter to elaborate why you are interested in applying for this particular degree program and what academic motivations you have that make you a desirable candidate.
+In case you already have a research direction or topic in mind for your future MA thesis, you can describe this in your motivation letter (yet this is not a necessary component).

 How to apply?